 It’s time to grow TF up – I’m 29 years old, I really should know how to cook for myself.
 And I don’t mean shoving some chicken nuggets in the oven and then mentally torturing myself after eating them because my OCD is trying to tell me I haven’t cooked them properly.
 I’ve spent good money on recipe books and spent forever saving crap to my Pinterest board, so I feel now’s the time to actually put it into action.
 It will probably go completely and utterly tits up, regardless of what I choose to cook, but at the very least, I might get some half decent content out of it.

 16: Get Shitfaced With My Mum

 Originally, this one was “decide on fur babies vs real babies.”
 Essentially, a nice lighthearted way of saying I wanted to decide whether or not to have a baby by the time I’m 30.
 I’ve since started to accept that this is not something I can just decide on.
-I have a lot of thoughts on the topic and I feel that by getting them out properly and fully acknowledging them, it might help things a bit.
-I’ve had a post on this particular subject saved in my drafts for a while, but I haven’t shared it purely on the basis that I’m scared of offending anyone.
-So, I’ve made it a goal to put my big girl pants on, tidy it up and post it.
-Watch this space.
+I had a lot of thoughts on the topic and writing them all out was incredibly cathartic – I’m also really happy with the response I’ve had from people who’ve read it.

 18: Drive on the Motorway